Knowledge Is Power

 School Nurse Training

-Managing Students with Seizures is a training program designed to provide school nurses with information, strategies and resources that will enable them to better manage students with epilepsy.
+Seizure Training for School Nurses: Caring for Students is a program designed to provide school nurses with information, strategies and resources that will enable them to better manage students with epilepsy.

 Learn more and register to take the training online: